Microsoft/azure-docs.pt-pt/articles/iot-dps/how-to-manage-dps-with-cli.md

 ---
-title: Como utilizar a CLI do Azure e a extensão de IoT para gerir o serviço de aprovisionamento de dispositivos do IoT Hub | Documentos da Microsoft
-description: Saiba como utilizar a CLI do Azure e a extensão de IoT para gerir o serviço de aprovisionamento de dispositivos do IoT Hub
+title: Manage IoT Hub Device Provisioning Service using Azure CLI & IoT extension
+description: Learn how to use Azure CLI and the IoT extension to manage the IoT Hub Device Provisioning Service
 author: chrissie926
 ms.author: menchi
 ms.date: 01/17/2018
 ms.topic: conceptual
 ms.service: iot-dps
 services: iot-dps
-manager: briz
-ms.openlocfilehash: 59d2277bd99fac1e8357c1b0d7336ca7451bf8dc
+ms.openlocfilehash: 0e276ca32d7cd02f9668b33b3729757404b13b00
-ms.sourcegitcommit: d4dfbc34a1f03488e1b7bc5e711a11b72c717ada
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: pt-PT
-ms.lasthandoff: 06/13/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "62122876"
+ms.locfileid: "74229748"
 ---
-# <a name="how-to-use-azure-cli-and-the-iot-extension-to-manage-the-iot-hub-device-provisioning-service"></a>Como utilizar a CLI do Azure e a extensão de IoT para gerir o serviço de aprovisionamento de dispositivos do IoT Hub

-[CLI do Azure](https://docs.microsoft.com/cli/azure?view=azure-cli-latest) é uma código-fonte aberto para várias plataforma ferramenta da linha de comandos para gerir recursos do Azure, como o IoT Edge.
-CLI do Azure está disponível no Windows, Linux e MacOS.
-CLI do Azure permite-lhe gerir recursos do IoT Hub do Azure e hubs ligados a caixa de instâncias do serviço de aprovisionamento de dispositivos.

-A extensão de IoT otimiza a CLI do Azure com funcionalidades como a gestão de dispositivos e a capacidade total do IoT Edge.

-Neste tutorial, primeiro de concluir os passos para configurar a CLI do Azure e a extensão de IoT.
-Em seguida, irá aprender a executar comandos da CLI para executar operações básicas do serviço aprovisionamento de dispositivos.
+# <a name="how-to-use-azure-cli-and-the-iot-extension-to-manage-the-iot-hub-device-provisioning-service"></a>How to use Azure CLI and the IoT extension to manage the IoT Hub Device Provisioning Service

+[Azure CLI](https://docs.microsoft.com/cli/azure?view=azure-cli-latest) is an open-source cross platform command-line tool for managing Azure resources such as IoT Edge.
+Azure CLI is available on Windows, Linux, and MacOS.
+Azure CLI enables you to manage Azure IoT Hub resources, Device Provisioning service instances, and linked-hubs out of the box.

+The IoT extension enriches Azure CLI with features such as device management and full IoT Edge capability.

+In this tutorial, you first complete the steps to setup Azure CLI and the IoT extension.
+Then you learn how to run CLI commands to perform basic Device Provisioning Service operations.

 ## <a name="installation"></a>Instalação